HyejunJeong/typosquatting-detector/README.md

 #### Virtual Machine for Running the Client

 The custom virtual machine appliance that is setup for running the client program is available at here (TBA).
 It is Ubuntu 18.04.3 LTS that includes OpenJDK, Chrome and Chrome Web Driver for Selenium.
+The network adapter for the virtual machine should be attached to ``Bridged Adapter`` but  ``NAT`` or ``Host-Only Adapter``.
+The password is ``1234``.
 It is recommended to import and run this appliance in VirtualBox.

 ## Program Architecture and Description